stonerlucas/OpenPaddock/README.md

 ## Disclaimer

 OpenPaddock is an unofficial fan project.
-It is not affiliated with or endorsed by Formula 1, the FIA, or any F1 team.
+It is not affiliated with or endorsed by Formula 1, or the FIA.

 ---

-*Built with ❤️ by [YOUR NAME] as part of Hack Club*
+*Built with ❤️ by an F1 fan